psypanda/hashID/README.rst

 hashID is also capable of including the corresponding `hashcat <https://hashcat.net/oclhashcat/>`__ mode and/or `JohnTheRipper <http://www.openwall.com/john/>`__ format in its output.

-Altough hashID is written in Python 3.x it should also work using Python 2.7.
+hashID works out of the box with Python 2 ≥ 2.7.x or Python 3 ≥ 3.3 on any platform.

 *Note: When identifying a hash on *nix operating systems use single quotes to prevent interpolation*